fraiori0/infomax-sbdr/README.md

 TODO: test using cosine distance and normalization with 1e0 bias on the norm

+## To comment in meetings

+- AND similarity + L1 norm have much worse utilization of units, but probably better classification (because we directly train them to be linerarly separable).
+Test with noise?
+- SHould we test ith autoencoder?
+On ImageNet would be not sane to use an autoencoder, should the test be standardized and same for all dataset?

+## Training checklist

+- l1 norm
+- reconstruction loss
+- FLO function (with or without exponential)
+- weight decay value of adamw (0.00001)
+- similarity function

+## Validation checklist

+- binarization

 ## Plots

 Use error bars in all plots